vastopol/stackulator/README.md

 ## Special Commands:

-exit  = quit program
+* exit  = quit program
-.     = print stack
+* .     = print stacks
-clear = empty stack
+* clear = empty stacks
+* >r    = Moves an entry from the data stack to the return stack
+* r>    = Moves an entry from the return stack to the data stack
-drop  = pop stack top
+* drop  = pop data stack top
-dup   = duplicate stack top
+* dup   = duplicate data stack top
-swap  = switch top 2 stack entries
+* swap  = switch top 2 data stack entries

 ## todo

-build out the calculation part not using eval(string) include the basic stack manipulation operators work on implementing a 2 stack system vector operations ie: [1,2] + [3,4] = [4,6]
+build out the calculation part not using eval(string) include more of the basic stack manipulation operators vector operations ie: [1,2] + [3,4] = [4,6]

 see also:
 http://wiki.laptop.org/go/Forth_stack_operators